psychemedia/middle-english-romances/havelock-the-dane.md

 72

 Ne sholen thi wif no shame bede,
-No more than min, so God me rede !"
+No more than min, so God me rede!"
 He dide unto the borw bringe
 Sone anon, al with ioynge,
 His wif, and his serganz thre,